Back

 );

-1. Add a hook at the stage of the site construction completion, and create a short chain for links that do not exist in the database.
+1. Add a hook at build-completion time to create new short links for URLs not yet in the database.

-2. Add [id] route to handle short links.
+2. Add an [id] route to handle short links.

 uuid

-The short chain is composed of a fixed prefix and three random numbers.
-For me, it is absolutely sufficient.
+Each short link is composed of a fixed prefix and three random characters, which is more than enough for my needs.

 import shortUUID from "short-uuid";